Supporting Families Through Transitions in Learning Disability Services: Planning, Stability and Risk Management

 Preparing families early and realistically

-Strong providers avoid “sudden change” by:
+Strong providers avoid “sudden change” by building structured preparation into service models.
+This includes:

 • Sharing timelines and decision points early